-1.1 Investment Restrictions
+1.1 Investment restrictions

-The property of the Company will be invested with the aim of achieving the investment objective of the Company but subject to the limits on investment set out in the FCA Regulations and the Company's investment policy.
+The property of the Company of the Company will be invested with the aim of achieving the investment objective but subject to the limits on investment set out in the FCA Regulations and the investment policy.
 These limits apply to the Company as summarised below:

-Generally the Company will invest in the instruments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or a market in the UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, money market instruments, deposits and derivatives and forward transactions.

-1.2 Eligible markets are regulated markets or markets established in the UK or an EEA State which are regulated, operate regularly and are open to the public; and markets which the ACD, after consultation with the Depositary, has decided are appropriate for the purpose of investment of or dealing in the property of the Company having regard to the relevant criteria in the FCA Regulations and guidance from the FCA.
+- 1.1.1 Generally the Company will invest in the investments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or on a market in the UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, money market instruments, deposits and derivatives and forward transactions. - 1.1.2 Eligible markets are regulated markets or markets established in the UK or an EEA State which are regulated, operate regularly and are open to the public; and markets which the ACD, after consultation with the Depositary, has decided are appropriate for the purpose of investment of or dealing in the property of the Company having regard to the relevant criteria in the FCA Regulations and guidance from the FCA.
 Such markets must operate regularly, be regulated, recognised, open to the public, adequately liquid and have arrangements for unimpeded transmission of income and capital to or to the order of the investors.
-The eligible securities and derivatives markets for the Company are set out in Appendices 4 and 5.

-New eligible securities markets may be added to the existing list if the ACD, after consultation with and notification to the Depositary decides that the market is appropriate for investment of, or dealing in, the Scheme Property and has revised the prospectus to reflect the intended change and the date of its commencement.
+The eligible securities and derivatives markets are set out in Appendices 4 and 5. - 1.1.3 New eligible securities markets may be added to the existing list only by the passing of a resolution of shareholders at a shareholders' meeting.
+If not, then the ACD and the Depositary will need to assess whether such an addition would be a significant event requiring shareholders to be notified of the change 60 days in advance, and for the Prospectus to reflect the intended change and the date of commencement, or if the addition is of minimal significance to the investment policy of the Company such that Shareholders will just be notified of the change, whether by immediate notification or in the next report for the Company.

-1.3 Transferable Securities
+1.2 Transferable securities

-- Up to 10% of the value of the Company may be invested in transferable securities which are not approved securities. - Up to 5% of the Company may be invested in transferable securities (other than Government and public securities) and money market instruments issued by any single body.
-However, up to 10% in value of the Company may be invested in those securities and instruments (or certificates representing those securities) issued by any single body if the value of all such holdings combined does not exceed 40% of the value of the property of the Company.
+- 1.2.1 Up to 10% of the value of the Company may be invested in transferable securities which are not approved securities. - 1.2.2 Up to 5% of the Company may be invested in transferable securities other than Government and public securities and money market instruments issued by any single body.
+However, up to 10% in value of the Company may be invested in those securities and instruments (or certificates representing those securities) issued by the same body if the value of all such holdings combined does not exceed 40% of the value of the property of the Company.
 Up to 20% in value of the scheme property of the Company can consist of transferable securities or money market instruments issued by the same group (being companies included in the same group for the purposes of consolidated accounts as defined in accordance with Directive 2013/34/EU, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable, or in the same group in accordance with international accounting standards).